sjtuyinjie/Ground-Challenge/README.md

 ## First Author: [Jie Yin](https://github.com/sjtuyinjie?tab=repositories) at 1195391308@qq.com

 ## Notice: At this stage, we only release part of Rosbags.
 The complete dataset with GT and calibration files will be made public upon paper acceptance.
+If our work is helpful for your research, please follow us and give a star!
+Feel free to propose issues if you have any questions

 ## ABSTRACT: